-The holiday season is almost here, and for many of us, that means celebrating with our family and friends…and food!
-Practicing food safety in your kitchen while preparing holiday meals is a must to keep the holidays happy for everyone.
+‘Tis the season for gathering with family and friends…and food!
+Practicing food safety in your kitchen while preparing holiday meals is a must to keep the holidays happy and safe for everyone.

-Use your refrigerator to thaw your turkey.
-Plan ahead – safe thawing takes time!
+The safest way to thaw your turkey involves using your refrigerator.
+Be sure to plan ahead because safe thawing takes time.
 For every five pounds of frozen turkey, allow 24 hours of thawing time.
-If you’ve got a 15-pound gobbler, you’ll need three days to safely thaw it.
+For example, if you are preparing a 15-pound turkey, you’re going to need three days to safely thaw it.

 Place the turkey in a tray or container on the bottom shelf of the refrigerator.
 The tray or container should be deep enough to collect any draining fluids to prevent contamination of other foods in your refrigerator.
 Use caution not to spill the contents when removing it from the refrigerator.

 You may be wondering why you can’t just thaw your turkey by sitting it on the counter.
 Doing so creates the perfect opportunity for bacteria growth.
 When you leave an item out on a counter to thaw, the outside layers become warm much faster than the inside layers.
 That temperature change allows bacteria on the turkey to grow, and that bacteria can make people sick.

 Once we wake up from our food coma, many of us head to the refrigerator for that next-day turkey sandwich – but leftovers have their own set of food safety rules.

 Proper cooling and storing is essential when it comes to leftovers.
 Leftovers must be cooled to below 70°F (21°C) within 2 hours, and then to 41°F (5°C) or below within an additional four hours.

 If you have a lot left over, divide foods into smaller portions, such as stuffing, sweet potatoes, or green bean casserole.
 Using smaller, shallow containers allows for quicker cooling.
 Avoid tightly covering containers until food is fully cooled.